 Next Door at NYTW provides a home for companies and artists who are producing their own work.
 Meeting the artists where they are in their process, this initiative provides each project with subsidized resources and space for development and performance in the newly renovated Fourth Street Theatre.
 As part of an ongoing effort to expand support for artists at every stage of their careers, this series will serve nearly 100 additional artists in the first year alone.

-Monk Parrots are proud to present the second production and NYC premiere of TERMINUS by Gabriel Jason Dean (Princeton Hodder Fellow, Paula Vogel Award, Broadway Blacklist), directed by Lucie Tiberghien (The Other Thing, Don’t Go Gentle, Soldier X, Hoodoo Love).
-TERMINUS is the second chapter in Dean’s The Attapulgus Elegies, a semi-autobiographical collection of plays about the slow fade of a American mill town.
+Monk Parrots in association with Liz and Jon Weiswasser are proud to present the second production and NYC premiere of TERMINUS by NYTW Usual Suspect Gabriel Jason Dean (Princeton Hodder Fellow, Dramatist's Guild Fellow, Broadway Blacklist), directed by Lucie Tiberghien (The Other Thing, Don’t Go Gentle, Soldier X, Hoodoo Love) and starring Obie and Drama Desk Winner, Deirdre O'Connell.

-TERMINUS tells the story of Eller--a poor, white matriarch--and her mixed-race grandson, Jaybo, who live together down by the railroad tracks in rural Georgia.
+TERMINUS tells the story of Eller--a progressive white matriarch--and her mixed-race grandson, Jaybo, who live together down by the railroad tracks in rural Georgia.
 When Eller's mind begins to fade, her violent past in the segregated South haunts her from the very walls of the old family home.
 And as she descends terrifyingly closer toward a horrifying truth, Jaybo’s capacity to love his grandmother is put to the test.

 Gabriel Jason Dean is a Usual Suspect at New York Theatre Workshop and Associate Artist with Monk Parrots.
 His plays include In Bloom (workshopped through NYTW Dartmouth Retreats 2012 & 2013, Kennedy Center Paula Vogel Award, Laurents / Hatcher Award Finalist, Princess Grace Award Runner Up); Terminus (Austin Critics Table Award, B. Iden Payne Awards for Best Drama and Original Script), Qualities of Starlight (Broadway Blacklist, Kesselring Nomination, B. Iden Payne Awards for Best Comedy and Original Script), Heartland (NNPN Smith Prize Runner Up) and others.
 He was most recently named a Finalist for the Humanitas Emerging TV Writer Award for his original pilot, “We Belong.”
 He is a recipient of the Hodder Fellowship from Princeton, the Dramatist’s Guild Fellowship, an Affiliated Writer at the Playwrights’ Center and an alum of the Civilians R&D Group.
 His plays have been produced or developed at Manhattan Theatre Club, McCarter Theatre, The Flea, Oregon Shakespeare, The Kennedy Center, Geva Theatre, PlayPenn, Interact, Stage Left, The VORTEX, Theatre , Aurora Theatre, Seattle Children’s Theatre, Actor’s Express, Source Festival and others.
 MFA: UT-Austin Michener Center for Writers.
 GabrielJasonDean.com.